raspberrypilearning/sensing-space/lesson-2/lesson.md

 ### The Data Logger

-To begin with it is a good idea to familiarise your students with using the CSV file produced by the Sense-Logger.py program.
+To begin with, it is a good idea to familiarise your students with using the CSV file produced by the Sense-Logger.py program.

 1. To access the resources for this and future lessons, open LXTerminal and type: